Teknikio/pxt-docs/docs/blocks/on-start.md

 ## #exstart

+# 123

-In this example, ``on start`` sets a dimmer brightness on the screen and the button handler shows a string.
+In this example, `on start` sets a dimmer brightness on the screen and the button handler shows a string.

 ```blocks
 input.onButtonPressed(Button.A, () => {